PythonCharmers/python-future/README.rst

     class Blah(object):
         pass
+    print('Hello', end=None)

-Notice that in both cases ``python-futurize`` forces a new-style class and imports the renamed stdlib module under its Py3 name.
+Notice that in both cases ``futurize`` forces a new-style class and imports the renamed stdlib module under its Py3 name.

+It also handles the following Python 3 features:
+- keyword-only arguments
+- metaclasses (using ``future.six.with_metaclass``)

 Limitations
 -----------
-Some new Python 3.3 features that cause SyntaxErrors on earlier versions is not currently handled by the ``python-futurize`` script.
+Some new Python 3.3 features that cause SyntaxErrors on earlier versions is not currently handled by the ``futurize`` script.
 This includes:

 - ``yield ... from`` syntax for generators in Py3.3